domain-protect/domain-protect/README.md

 ```
 ## automated takeover
 * By default [automated takeover](TAKEOVER.md) is turned on for your production deployment
+* Takeover resources are created in your central security account
 * See [automated takeover](TAKEOVER.md) for supported resource types and how to disable

 ## options